 Catholic education is a blessing that we strive to make available to every family in the Archdiocese of Washington that desires a Catholic education for their child.

 Archdiocese of Washington Catholic schools work hard to keep Catholic education as affordable as possible, and partners with other entities that help families afford a Catholic education.

-For families of students currently enrolled in a Catholic school in the Archdiocese of Washington: The deadline to apply for tuition assistance from the archdiocese is generally the first Friday of each December.
+For families of students currently enrolled in a Catholic school in the Archdiocese of Washington: The deadline to apply for tuition assistance from the archdiocese is Friday, December 6, 2019.

-For families enrolling their children for the first time in a Catholic school in the Archdiocese of Washington: The deadline to apply for tuition assistance from the archdiocese is generally the first Monday of each February.
+For families enrolling their children for the first time in a Catholic school in the Archdiocese of Washington: The deadline to apply for tuition assistance from the archdiocese is in February.

 Email questions at any time to [email protected].